sevban20/Projects/README.md

 # Projects
-It's about Sevban Kocael's projects
+It's about Sevban Kocael's projects.
+New projects will add.

 ## Fateining Farm Project
 This is Arduino Nano-based project.
 It has 4 buttons to control menu operations.
 It can work in 2 modes: Automatic feed and cleaning bed of animals like cattle, sheep, etc., another mode is that manual feed and clean.
 It has 2 silos to store food.
 Every silo has its own motor that discharges food to the mixer.
 Mixer prepares food.
 After that, the conveyor starts feeding.